 Today, the park has populations of brown, brook, rainbow, and cutthroat (Colorado River and Yellowstone) trout, as well as suckers and sculpin.
 Most of Rocky's high altitude lakes lack reproducing fish populations due to cold water and lack of spawning habitat.

 Park fish are vulnerable to several invasive organisms that can be carried on waders and other gear.
-Please read and follow these to disinfect your gear before entering park waters and when moving between different lakes and streams.
+Please read and follow Rocky Mountain National Park's Disinfection Guidelines, list at the bottom of this page, to protect fish and their waters.

 A valid Colorado fishing license is required for all persons 16 years of age or older to fish in Rocky Mountain National Park.
 No other permit is necessary; however, special regulations exist.
 It is your responsibility to know and obey them.

 Licenses and Habitat Stamps may be purchased from license agents at shops throughout the State of Colorado, online, or by phone at 800-244-5613.

 License (Year is April 1 - March 31) Resident Non-Resident